 It is fair to say that Canadians generally acknowledge the role that circumstance rather than individual action has on whether a person is poor or rich.
 There are people (28% of Canadians) who think being poor is an individual failing (of effort) rather than being a product of circumstances but the majority think it is beyond their control.
 Similiarly, a majority think that people are rich because they had advantages other people did not have.

 Note, however, that the percentage that blame the poor themselves (28%) is lower than the percentage who credit the rich for their effort (35%).
 The gap is not large, but it is indicative of a tendency to think of success as earned.

 There are clear political divisions consistent with a right-left ideological divide.
 Conservative voters are much more likely to blame the poor and to give the credit to the rich for their success.
-Liberal voters are slightly more likely than NDP voters to credit the rich but have the same view of why people are poor.
+Liberal voters differ.
+They are slightly more likely than NDP voters to credit the rich but have the same view of why people are poor.

 We may not blame individuals for being poor, but many of us would prefer an approach that rewards hard work and initiative.
 Half (52%) want more public support and this his higher among younger people, Liberal and NDP voters.